BBaoVanC/bobashare/README.md

 - `max_file_size` - default `1073741824` (1 GiB) - maximum size of an upload
 - `extra_footer_text` - default empty - extra text to add to the footer, see the "Limits" blurb at the bottom on https://share.boba.best
+- `about_page` - default empty - path to a markdown file to render on the about page at `/about/`

 Also see the `--help` page for different verbosity settings.